A skin graft is a patch of skin that is removed by surgery from one area of the body and transplanted, or attached, to another area.

 - Ask your surgeon which drugs you should still take on the day of your surgery.

 - If you smoke, try to stop.
 Smoking increases your chance of problems such as slow healing.
-Ask your doctor or nurse for help quitting.
+Ask your health care provider for help quitting.

 On the day of the surgery: